PiotrJustyna/articles/orleans/index.md

 ![microservices-actors](./../out/orleans/diagrams/microservices-actors/microservices-actors.png)

-Fore the sake of clarity, only one component from each group (instance 1, application 1, actor 1 instance 1) have visible connections to other groups.
+For the sake of clarity, only one component from each group (instance 1, application 1, actor 1 instance 1) have visible connections to other groups.

 ## examples